-CMS – Content Management System is the New Website.
-CMS is a software tool that allows you to create, edit, and publish content.
+Content Management Systems (CMS) are New Websites.
+A Content Management System is a software tool that allows you to create, edit, and publish content.

 What is a Website?

 A Website is a Collection of Indexable Web Pages